jschhie/Events-Assistant/README.md

 > Python, HTML, CSS, SQLite, Bootstrap, Flask, Jinja.

 ## Project Overview
-A dynamic Flask web application using Python3 and HTML that allows users to create, modify, search, and delete custom events while handling user authentication (login, logout, and registration).
+A dynamic Flask web application that allows users to create, modify, search, and delete custom events while handling user authentication (login, logout, and registration).

 ### Features
-* Web pages rendered with Jinja templating and styled with Bootstrap elements.
+* Web pages rendered with Jinja templating and styled with CSS and Bootstrap elements.
 * Account information and event details stored into a relational SQLite database.
 * Database records managed using SQLAlchemy and HTTP requests.